 There’s some debate in the gardening community as to how important it’s to actually choose a particular time of day to mow your lawn.

 However, most professional gardeners would agree that between 8 AM and 10 AM is the best time of day to cut your grass.
-The reason for that being that lawns need time to heal before the evening comes.
+The reason for that is that lawns need time to heal before evening.
 Grass needs the benefit of the day to dry and heal before dusk settles.

 Since mowing your grass in the early morning can damage it and mowing it during the early afternoon can burn it because of all the high temperatures, the ideal time is mid-morning.
 That is of course if you’re free during that time of day.

 Although midday isn’t the most optimal time to mow your lawn, it is generally safe.
 The main downside of mowing during this time of day is the scorching sun.
 Aside from causing your t-shirt to stick to your skin, the hot weather can also stress out the turf.

 Therefore, if for some reason you decide to mow the lawn at midday, cut no more than the top third of the grass.
 Cut more and you might expose all the tiny plants your lawn consists of to the unforgiving sun and that isn’t something they’d enjoy.

 Another thing to take into account if you’re mowing during midday is that your mower will get extra hot and you might end up burning yourself on it.